gmitch215/TestMC/README.md

 > A GitHub Action to test Minecraft Plugins on a Server for a Specific Version

-A GitHub Action that sets up a Minecraft Server/Server Proxy to test your plugins on.
+A GitHub Action that sets up a Minecraft Server/Server Proxy to test your mods and plugins on.

 > [!NOTE]
 > By using this GitHub Action you agree to the official [Minecraft EULA](https://www.minecraft.net/en-us/eula).